Ranked #1 Children's Hospital by U.S. News & World Report

 Here are some of the basics about Down syndrome:

-Down syndrome: Reviewed by Emily Jean Davidson, MD, and Brian Skotko, MD © Children’s Hospital Boston, 2011
+Down syndrome: Reviewed by Nicole T. Baumer and Emily Jean Davidson, MD © Boston Children’s Hospital, 2015

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”